 Basking Ridge home prices are not only among the most expensive in New Jersey, but Basking Ridge real estate also consistently ranks among the most expensive in America.

-Basking Ridge is a decidedly white-collar town, with fully 95.09% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Basking Ridge is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Basking Ridge who work in management occupations (22.21%), sales jobs (12.48%), and business and financial occupations (11.59%).
+Basking Ridge is a decidedly white-collar town, with fully 95.87% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Basking Ridge is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Basking Ridge who work in management occupations (22.66%), sales jobs (12.96%), and business and financial occupations (11.12%).

 Also of interest is that Basking Ridge has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.82% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Basking Ridge telecommute to their jobs.
+Overall, about 8.90% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Basking Ridge’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Basking Ridge’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The most common language spoken in Basking Ridge is English.
 Other important languages spoken here include Chinese and Spanish.